jpuritz/BIO_594_2018/FinalAssignment/Ian Bishop/bishop_BIO-594_final_project_plan.md

 The basic goals of the proposed project are as follows:
 1. Develop a personal pipeline for analyzing neutral population structure in marine diatoms.
 My PhD work will be focusing on populations of cultured diatoms recently collected from 6 different regions of the Southern Ocean.
 I will be using microsatellites to characterize this structure (see goal #2), but I also want to use SNPs.
 This dataset will help me prep for my own analyses.
-2. Test my ability to discover candidate microsatellite markers using the same shotgun sequencing dataset as is used to analyze SNPs.
-As a library of microsatellite markers have recently been developed in our lab for <i>T. rotula</i>, I would like to compare what I might find bioinformatically (with bioconda tools like pal_finder) with markers found by other means.
+2. Test the viability of discovering candidate microsatellite markers using the same shotgun sequencing dataset as is used to analyze SNPs.
+As a library of microsatellite markers have recently been developed and deployed in our lab for <i>T. rotula</i>, I would like to compare what I might find bioinformatically (with bioconda tools like [pal_finder](https://sourceforge.net/projects/palfinder/)) with markers found by other means.

 ## Data description
 <i>Summarize the type of data, the location, and the size of the data set</i>